vadash/gwent-daily-demo/README.md

 * Easy to start.
 Just need to craft few silvers and few bronzes
 * Can bot casual / ranked (got me to 3380 MMR 12/28/2017)
 * No injecting.
 Its safer to use and harder to detect
-* Farms over 300 ore and 150 scraps over 7 hours
+* Farms 350 ore and 150 scraps over 7 hours
 * Human like mouse movement
 * Will GG after match
 * Can restart gwent every few hours (avoid memory leaks)